tony-shifflett/lessonOne/README.md

 - inline - takes up only the space it needs, shares horizontal space with other elements and cannot be assigned width, height, or margin (top or bottom)
 - inline-block - best of both wolds

-So with our spans in place let's target them in CSS.
-This time were also going to add `font-weight`, `text-transform` and `color`.
+So with our spans in place let's add the following CSS.

 ```css
 span {